 The remuneration of the Board was decided at the extraordinary shareholders' meetings of 24 October 2013.
-Non-executive Directors are not entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, remuneration based on attendance, nor to any other type of variable remuneration of office, and is set for the duration of such term.
+Non-executive Directors are not entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, remuneration based on attendance, nor to any other type of variable remuneration

+The remuneration of the President of the Board of Directors is determined at the beginning of his term of office, and is set for the duration of such term.
 Upon proposal of the Remuneration and Nomination Committee, it is determined by the Board subject to approval by the ordinary general meeting.